chickenspaceprogram/ctty/README.md

 `screen.h` : Provides macros to clear the screen and wait for a user's next keypress. **Dependency:** `keypress.h`

 `keypress.h` : Provides functions and macros to facilitate detecting keypresses without waiting for the user to press [Enter].

+`keyselect.h` : Provides a simple way to detect and return only certain keypresses.